 So what foods do I keep in my pantry?

 I’ve found that keeping dry foods, canned, foods and frozen foods on hand make for easy throw-together dinners that actually taste good.
 With a well stocked kitchen, you don’t necessarily have to plan ahead of time to eat something delicious.
+Check out my post on pantry essentials.

 Download my full pantry essentials list-